martinblech/mimerender/README.markdown

 # mimerender

-mimerender is a Python module for RESTful resource variant selection using the HTTP Accept header
+mimerender is a Python module for RESTful HTTP Content Negotiation.

 It acts as a decorator that wraps a HTTP request handler to select the correct render function for a given HTTP Accept header.
 It uses [mimeparse](http://code.google.com/p/mimeparse) to parse the accept string and select the best available representation.